emjvp/djs-api/README.md

 Method GET '/api/leader-djs': returns a list all djs ordered by popularity.

-You have to install composer
+- You have to install composer
+- Then You have to create a folder named json_db into the route storage/app/ and later put the guests.json file in this folder (storage/app/json_db/guests.json)